Birth partners and doulas

 It will help immensely if they can don a thick skin for the duration and agree that anything said in the delivery room doesn't go beyond it.

-Finding a doula
+What does a doula do?

 Doula UK is a non-profit association and can help you find a doula, ask the right questions and so on.
-Alternatively, you might like to post a request on our Childbirth Talk forum - several long-term members of Mumsnet are doulas and they have attended the births of quite a few Mumsnetters' babies.
+You can search by location on the DoulaUK website.

 What Mumsnetters say about having a birth partner

-- My husband was just amazing.
+“My husband was just amazing.
 We had talked both labours through in advance, so he knew exactly what I wanted.
 They were very keen to give me an epidural first time but I really didn't want it and he was able to explain my wishes.
 The second time they were going to do an episiotomy.
 He was able to explain to the midwife how I would rather have a tear than a cut.
-It was helpful to have a real advocate, someone who could talk for me when I couldn't!
-Susan
+It was helpful to have a real advocate, someone who could talk for me when I couldn't!”

-- I think Dads should try not to be too vocal.
+“I think fathers should try not to be too vocal.
 My husband started off by 'talking me through' each contraction.
 Saying things like 'well done – it's nearly over now, you're over the worst' until I asked through gritted teeth how the hell he knew.
-So partners ask if what you're doing is alright, don't take offence if it's not and don't, whatever you do, try the gas and aid while chewing gum (as mine did) – it's not supposed to be your drama.
-Roberta
+So, partners – ask if what you're doing is alright, don't take offence if it's not and don't, whatever you do, try the gas and aid while chewing gum (as mine did) – it's not supposed to be your drama.”